dallensmith/postgres-badmovie-portal/README.md

 **"So bad it's good"** - The motto that drives us all. 🎬

-*Current Status: Fully operational with 979 movies, 508 experiments, and counting...*
+*Current Status: Fully operational with 979+ movies (924 OMDb-enhanced with Rotten Tomatoes ratings), 508 experiments, dual-API enrichment, and counting...*